endiangroup/endian.io/content/articles/compandauth/index.md

 This seemed perfect, but what would it look like for JWT's?
 We also wanted more than just 1 session to be valid at a time for our test users.
 How did that fit this pattern?

 The next idea came from rate limiters and sliding windows.
 Sliding windows tend to be implemented in either compressed or discrete manners (the former loses precision in place of lower storage requirements, the latter being perfectly granular tracking every event).
-(See [this great article](https://www.figma.com/blog/an-alternative-approach-to-rate-limiting) for a good insight into a sliding window approach to rate limiting])
+(See [this great article](https://www.figma.com/blog/an-alternative-approach-to-rate-limiting) for a good insight into a sliding window approach to rate limiting)

 Due to the nature of our needs, trying to get away from a bulky session system, it seemed appropriate to explore a compressed way of solving the issue.
 What we ideally wanted was some sliding window of valid sessions and for that window to be configurable centrally.

 Now all that was left was how to shoehorn our new solution into existing JWT’s such that we created no impact on service or UX.
 Here we faced an issue of existing behaviour app side that we couldn’t quickly change; only updating the JWT on a successful login, which meant we had to maintain the validity of the existing tokens in circulation.

-Seeing as the JWT’s were JSON and we decoded said JSON into a struct in Go, we needed ideally a solution that could make use of Go’s zero values (given a type, Go will default its value to some predefined zero value, for int its `0`, for strings its `""`, etc.).
-Using zero values means we can add a field to a struct and regardless if its present in the JSON (JWT payload) that field’s value will be zeroed.
+Seeing as the JWT’s were JSON and we decoded said JSON into a struct in Go, we needed ideally a solution that could make use of Go’s zero values (given a type, Go will default its value to some predefined zero value, for int it's `0`, for strings it's `""`, etc.).
+Using zero values means we can add a field to a struct and regardless if it's present in the JSON (JWT payload) that field’s value will be zeroed.

 We had all the pieces, now to put them together.

 ## Compare-and-Authenticate (CAA)

 CAA is extremely simple at its core.
 There is a 'master' integer stored centrally and a copy of that integer is embedded into each new session at creation (whilst the 'master' integer is incremented).
-When you (server) receive a session, you fetch the 'master' integer and extract the session integer, add your sliding window size to it and see if its more than or equal to the 'master' integer.
-If its not, its too 'old' and considered invalid; if it is, it’s valid.
+When you (server) receive a session, you fetch the 'master' integer and extract the session integer, add your sliding window size to it and see if it's more than or equal to the 'master' integer.
+If it's not, it's too 'old' and considered invalid; if it is, it’s valid.
 So for example:

 User logs in: